-This course is designed to offer students the opportunity to review and strengthen algebraic concepts, with a focus on algebraic relationships, functions and graphs.
-Topics of study include: algebraic equations and inequalities; absolute value, radical, polynomial, rational, exponential and logarithmic functions; conic sections; systems of equations and inequalities; matrices and determinants; and linear programming.
+This course is designed to offer students the opportunity to review and strengthen algebra concepts, with a focus on algebraic relationships, functions and graphs.
+Topics of studies include: algebraic equations, and inequalities; absolute value, radical, polynomial, rational, exponential and logarithmic functions; and system of equations and inequalities.
 Additional topics may include sequences, series and probability.
-A TI-NSpire graphing calculator is used extensively in this course.
+The TI-Nspire CX II graphing calculator is used extensively in this course.